Pisces Affair: National burial on Mount Herzl in Jerusalem

 The Israel Defense Forces, the Military Rabbinate and the Information Center conducted the national ceremony for the interment of the remains according to a pre-existing plan.
 The President, the Prime Minister and his ministers, the Chief Rabbis of Israel, judges from the Supreme Court, a delegation of dignitaries from Morocco and a large number of Israelis attended the memorial services and funeral at Mount Herzl.
 The Knesset held a special meeting which opened with warm words of gratitude to King Hassan by the Prime Minister.

 The immigrants aboard the Egoz were finally put to rest in peace in a special plot for immigrants on Mount Herzl in Jerusalem.
 The memorial is inscribed with a Hebrew Bible verse from Psalm 69:15b: "Do not let the depths swallow me up or the pit close its mouth over me."

 Popular culture

-This tragedy inspired Moroccan director Mohammed Ismail's film Goodbye Mothers.
+This tragedy inspired Moroccan director Mohamed Ismaïl's film Goodbye Mothers.